91Ʋ

 Grace Corsi

-This article is the third in a four-part series that dives into how Geographic Information Systems, familiarly known as GIS, can be used to design for equity.
+This article is the third in a four-part series that dives into how Geographic Information Systems can be used in designing for equity.
 Part one introduced GIS principles, and part two shared a guide to data and GIS, both through an equity lens.
-Here in part three, we move from ideas to action with educational projects that demonstrate how equity-based GIS can be used to benefit students and their communities.
-Read to the end for a set of conversation starter questions clients can ask their designers or planners.
+In this third segment, we transition from concepts to practical applications through educational initiatives that illustrate the impact of equity-based GIS, including examples of GIS, in enhancing the experiences of students and their communities.
+Be sure to read until the end for a collection of thought-provoking questions that clients can pose to their designers or planners.

 AUSTIN INDEPENDENT SCHOOL DISTRICT